UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 [This folder](https://github.com/UTFOIL/Vectorization-Public/blob/master/tutorial/) contains the following screenshots demonstrating the use of the SLAVV software on three (**A**, **B**, and **C**) large (~1 mm<sup>3</sup>), tiled images.

 # SLAVV overview
+To vectorize an image, simply call

-The SLAVV method consists of five steps: linear "energy" filtering,
+The SLAVV method consists of four steps:
+1. linear "energy" filtering
+2. vertex extraction
+3. edge extraction
+4. network organization

 <!--Images 1-2:-->
 # Wrapper script: OutputDirectory and start_workflow parameters